Hedron LogoAfternoon

 The Simplified Sellers Use Tax Remittance Act (Act 2015-448) lets eligible remote sellers collect a flat 8% on all Alabama sales.

-Who qualifies?
+Who qualifies

-• Out-of-state sellers with no physical presence in Alabama.
+• Out-of-state sellers with no physical presence in Alabama

-• Businesses not otherwise required to collect Alabama sales or use tax.
+• Businesses not otherwise required to collect Alabama sales or use tax

 Why it matters

-• One statewide rate: no local-rate tracking.
+• One statewide rate: no local-rate tracking

-• Predictable compliance: always collect 8%.
+• Predictable compliance: always collect 8%

-• Simplified filing: ADOR handles distribution to localities.
+• Simplified filing: ADOR handles local distribution

 How to apply